21 business icebergs that could sink your business

 Two enquiries reached broadly similar conclusions, the regulations on the number of lifeboats that ships had to carry were out of date and inadequate, Captain Smith had failed to take proper heed of ice warnings, the lifeboats had not been properly filled or crewed, and the collision was the direct result of steaming into a dangerous area at too high a speed.”

 This is a useful story to remember and one that all of us in business can probably relate to.
-The question is though, who is looking out for the iceberg in your business?
+The question is though, who is looking out for the small business risks in your business?

 "Unfortunately these issues can ‘rear their ugly heads’ when times aren’t so good and the funds aren’t available to cover them.
 It’s called ‘Murphy’s Law’!"